osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

   * Should IngestionRequest columns specify data type?
 Would we ever want multiple data types in a column?
 In George's original schema, each DataValue can be a different type, but still could specify intention and check values instead of just deducing from first data value so we can reject an invalid request.
   * Change MongoHandlerBase.generateBucketsFromRequest() to create and populate the correct type of document from within the switch statement by data type?
   * Test framework / client: Change IngestionTestBase.buildIngestionRequest() to build the appropriate DataValue elements, and add test coverage to MongoHandlerTestBase for success and failure scenarios.
+* How to enforce the data type for a particular column?
+How to enforce dimensions of array data types?
+  * explicit registration of column name, data type, dimensionality, sample period, etc
+  * registration of a column's details on first ingestion, reject might be confusing since it's behind the scenes
+  * how to enforce without unpacking data (if we store DataValue as raw protobuf)
 * Implement provider registration API.
 Currently just use integer chosen by client.
 * Add API for checking status of ingestion requests.
 * use parallel stream iteration in ingesting the batch of data buckets for an ingestion request? e.g.,